 - How you are going to maintain and approve that WBS

-- How you will get formal acceptance for the project’s deliverables
+- How you will get formal acceptance of the project’s deliverables

-- How you will manage changes to scope.
+- How you will manage changes to the scope

 The document doesn’t have to be incredibly detailed or very formal: it simply has to be fit for purpose.